VeryGoodOpenSource/dart_frog/docs/docs/tutorials/jwt_authentication.md

      http://localhost:8080/tasks
 ```

-The correct response of that route should be the output:
+Then the correct response of that route should be the output:

 ```bash
 {"recorded_task":"Buy bread"}